rome/tools/packages/@romejs/core/server/commands/lint.test.md

  project/index.js:2:1 lint/js/undeclaredVariables ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ The swag variable is undeclared.
+  ✖ The swag variable is undeclared

     1 │ if (unformatted) {
   > 2 │  swag;